</i>STORM</i> <i>ROLL</i>

 Course location and meeting point

-We meet at 9:30 on the beach at the campsite.
+We'll meet at 9:30 am at the campsite beach.

-If you are also staying overnight at the campsite, we recommend checking in the evening before.
+If you're also staying at the campsite, we recommend checking in the evening before.

 Bring along